Urara Matsubayashi

-Urara Matsubayashi (松林うらら) (born March 13, 1993）is a Japanese actress.
+Urara Matsubayashi (松林うらら) (born March 13, 1993）is a Japanese actress and director.
+In 2024, she directed her first film, Blue Imagine.

 Early life and education

 Matsubayashi was born in Ōta ward, Tokyo, in 1993.
 She attended Showa Women's University and graduated with a degree in history and culture in 2015.
 Her first film was 1+1=11 while she was a college freshman.